Niko Bellic: Reception

+Niko received positive reactions from critics.
+Jon Hicks of Official Xbox Magazine and Andy Robinson of Computer and Video Games both called Niko "charismatic" and "likeable", stating that they prefer him over previous protagonists of the series.
+George Walter of GamesRadar praised the depth of the character, and IGN's Hilary Goldstein found him relatable when faced with difficult decisions.
+Jeff Gerstmann of Giant Bomb felt Niko was "the only thing that mattered to [him]" as he progressed through the story, with the character becoming one of his favourite features of the game.
+Seth Schiesel of The New York Times named Niko one of the most realised video game characters, attributing this to the game's script.

-Niko's character has been well received by both critics and fans.
-He was voted as the 14th top character of the 2000s decade by readers of Game Informer.
-In 2008, The Age ranked Niko as the second greatest Xbox character of all time, as "few characters in video game history have provided us with such a spectrum of emotions.
+Niko was voted as the 14th top character of the 2000s decade by readers of Game Informer.
+In 2008, The Age said "few characters in video game history have provided us with such a spectrum of emotions.
 Niko's tale is such a roller coaster ride that by the climax you'd be forgiven for feeling exhausted and perhaps even a little numb."
-IGN's Hilary Goldstein commented "Niko's struggles with his ruthless nature never inhibit the gameplay, but instead enhance the emotional gravity of a brilliant storyline.
-The more absurd the action becomes, the greater we feel the very real pathos of Niko Bellic."
-Tom Bramwell of Eurogamer opined Niko "himself is quickly sympathetic - his moral latitude is rooted in horrible war stories, but he's warm-hearted - and imposing."
-GameDaily included him in a top 25 list of video game anti-heroes, stating that he has a heart-of-gold beneath his rough exterior.
-In another article, GameDaily listed the "scary foreigner" as one of their top 25 video game archetypes, using Niko as an example of this due to his "European thug" appearance.
-They also used him as an example for the "walking stereotype" archetype.
+Tom Bramwell of Eurogamer opined Niko "himself is quickly sympathetic - his moral latitude is rooted in horrible war stories, but he's warm-hearted - and imposing".
+GameDaily stated that he had a heart-of-gold beneath his rough exterior.
 In 2011, readers of Guinness World Records Gamer's Edition voted Niko as the 13th-top video game character of all time.
-GamesRadar staff ranked Niko Bellic 97th place in a list of the 100 best heroes in video games, published in 2013.
-Yahtzee Croshaw of Zero Punctuation found Niko to be an improvement over previous GTA protagonists, regarding him as "a very human, very relatable character who could still believably lose his mind."
+Yahtzee Croshaw of Zero Punctuation considered Niko an improvement over previous series protagonists, regarding him as "a very human, very relatable character who could still believably lose his mind."